The Razzies dissed Bruce Willis. After aphasia diagnosis, they took it back.

 The organization did not immediately respond to a request for comment from The Washington Post.

 The Golden Raspberry Awards, most often referred to as the Razzies, got started in 1981 as a way to recognize cinema’s worst films and performances.
 “Winners” are selected via popular vote by Razzies members and announced ahead of the Oscars.
-Over its four decades of lampooning Hollywood, the Razzies have been criticized as mean-spirited and out-of-touch.
+Over its four decades of lampooning Hollywood, the Razzies have sometimes been criticized as mean-spirited and out of touch.

 Wilson told Vulture in a recent interview that Willis’s category came about after his name kept popping up on worst-of-the-year lists.